vorpalnet/blade/tls/README.md

 ## Conf keys

-These are added to the env conf alongside the deploy keys.
-See the committed `oci.conf` for a filled-in example, and `production.secret.example` for the passphrase keys.
+These are added to the profile alongside the deploy keys.
+`build-profiles/deploy/production.secret.example` lists the passphrase keys.

 ```
 tls.san=dns:host,ip:1.2.3.4,...   # SAN list (keytool form); the one place it lives